 A common language

 This step is often forgotten or declared not crucial because it isn't so much fun.
-You can't play around with technology.
-You have to sit down and talk with your teammates.
-Probably for a couple of hours, even.
-I still think it is precious.
+You can't play around with technology, and you have to sit down and talk with your teammates.
+Probably for a couple of hours, even, and I still think it is precious.

 Here is a non-exhaustive list of things you might want to define.